 A major challenge with solar and wind power in the past was that the only efficient way to generate this type of clean energy was to have massive solar fields or wind farms; otherwise they wouldn’t make financial sense to tie into the grid.
 These fields would feed the electrical distribution system just like a nuclear, gas, or coal power plant in order to provide bulk generation.

 Today, IoT is disrupting this field by making distributed energy easier to use.
-Distributed energy is defined as “a range of smaller-scale and modular devices designed to provide electricity… in locations close to consumers,” like solar panels on a roof or small wind turbines in a consumer’s backyard.
+Distributed energy is defined by the U.S. Department of Energy as “a range of smaller-scale and modular devices designed to provide electricity… in locations close to consumers,” like solar panels on a roof or small wind turbines in a consumer’s backyard.